unyt-org/uix/docs/manual/07 Rendering Methods.md

 With hybrid rendering, it is also possible to render parts of the content completely on the frontend inside predefined *slots*.

-To achieve this, define the content for both the backend and frontend entrypoint.
+To achieve this, define your hybrid-rendered elements in the backend entrypoint as normally.

-`<frontend-slot>` elements can only be defined in the backend entrypoint.
+For the parts that should be rendered on the frontend, add a `<frontend-slot>` element.

 A `<frontend-slot>` can contain placeholder content that is displayed until the actual slot content is fully rendered on the frontend.
+`<frontend-slot>` can only be defined in the backend entrypoint.

 ```tsx
 // file: backend/entrypoint.tsx